graphql/dataloader/CONTRIBUTING.md

 4. Ensure the test suite passes.
 5. Make sure your code lints.
 6. If you haven't already, complete the Contributor License Agreement ("CLA").
+7. Run `yarn changeset` and describe the change you're proposing.
+Commit the file it creates in `.changeset` to the repo.
+[You can read more about changeset here.](https://github.com/changesets/changesets)
+8. Open a Pull Request so we can review and incorporate your change.

 ## Issues